UPenn-CIT599/final-project-team-57/README.md

 Hotel Booking Demand Question and Answers

-This program takes in an data from jesse mostipak about hotel booking demand
+This program takes in an data from Jesse Mostipak about hotel booking demand
 source: https://www.kaggle.com/jessemostipak/hotel-booking-demand

 The hotel booking data provided is read into the program and utilized to answer several questions.